 Road near Old Trafford renamed after Ferguson

 MANCHESTER, England (AP) — First came the stand, then a bronze statue.
-Now Alex Ferguson has had a road named after him close to Old Trafford to honor his more than 26 years as coach at Manchester United.
+Now Alex Ferguson has had a road named after him close to Old Trafford to honor his near-27 years of service at Manchester United.